 El Calafate lies 316 kilometers away from Río Gallegos, capital of the Province of Santa Cruz, and it has been named after the small bush called calafate, typical of southern Patagonia, which bears an ideal fruit to make jam.

 On the border of the Patagonian steppe, the village is an important tourist destination that has become worldwide famous in the last few years.
-Most circuits towards the glaciers, especially, the well-known Perito Moreno Glacier, start in the town.
+Most circuits towards the glaciers start in the town, especially the well-known Perito Moreno Glacier, which is together with the Iguazú Falls, one of the most renowned Argentine natural wonders.